GttMone/git-autoupdate/README.md

             "webhook": { // Send logs to a Discord webhook "enabled": false,
                 "url": "", // Put the Discord webhook here https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
                 "content": "" // Content, outside of the embed.
-You can put make it ping a user/role using: <@ROLE-OR-USER-ID>
+You can make it ping a user/role using: <@ROLE-OR-USER-ID> or @everyone (optional)
             }
         },
         "error": { // Error logs